MCSA Exam 70-290 Random Questions

 What should you do ?

 Your network consists of a single Active Directory domain.
-You have a terminal server that runs Windows Server 2003 Service Pack 2 (SP2).
+The functional level of the domain is Windows Server 2003.

 You have a Web server named Server1 that runs Windows Server 2003 Service Pack 2 (SP2).